microsoft/ray-on-aml/README.md

 base_pip_dep = ['ray[tune]==1.9.1','ray[rllib]==1.9.1','ray[serve]==1.9.1', 'xgboost_ray==0.1.6', 'dask==2021.12.0',\
 'pyarrow >= 5.0.0','fsspec==2021.10.1','fastparquet==0.7.2','tabulate==0.8.9'])
 ```
-Job cluster: If you need to customize your ray version, you can do so by adding ray depdencies after ray-on-aml.
-For example like this order in your env.yml file
+AML Job cluster: If you need to customize your ray version, you can do so by adding ray dependency after ray-on-aml.
+The reason is ray-on-aml comes with some recent ray version.
+It needs to be overidden.
+For example if you need ray 0.8.7, you can do like following in your job's env.yml file
 ```python
       - ray-on-aml==0.0.7
       - ray[rllib,tune,serve]==0.8.7
 ```
-Check out [RLlib example with customized ray version at ](./examples/rl/rl_main.ipynb) to learn more
+Check out [RLlib example with customized ray version](./examples/rl/rl_main.ipynb) to learn more
 ## 8. Quick start examples
 Check out [quick start examples](./examples/quick_use_cases.ipynb) to learn more